ding-lab/PE-CGS-pipeline/README.md

 After running this command, there should be three new files in RUN_DIR (assuming there are runs that have successfully completed): `analysis_summary.txt`, `run_summary.txt`, and `runlist.txt`.

 + `analysis_summary.txt`
-  + A tab-seperated txt file containing output files and various metadata.
+  + A tab-separated txt file containing output files and various metadata.
   + [example analysis summary file](https://github.com/ding-lab/pecgs-pipeline/blob/master/examples/summary_files/analysis_summary.txt)
 + `run_summary.txt`
-  + A tab-sperated txt file containing run metadata for each run in the run list.
+  + A tab-separated txt file containing run metadata for each run in the run list.
   + [example run summary file](https://github.com/ding-lab/pecgs-pipeline/blob/master/examples/summary_files/run_summary.txt)

 Important Note: Only runs that have completed will be in the summary files. i.e. if you are running 10 runs and 4 have completed, outputs for those 4 runs will be included in the summary files, but not the 6 runs that are still ongoing. **If you run this command multiple times throughout a run new UUIDs will be assigned to each output file in analysis_summary.txt**.